Suboxone Clinics in Connecticut

 • Accepts private health insurance

-• DBT, motivational incentives and trauma counseling
+• Brief intervention, motivational interviewing and trauma counseling

 Services provided: